sabosscoin/eclipse-benchmarking/README.md

 For the EVM benchmark, you'll have to deploy the script to the EVM chain you'd like to benchmark.
 We didn't specify a chain because the benchmark will vary by architecture and based on network congestion.

-Go into the `evm` directory and deploy as per usual:
+Go into the `evm` directory to deploy the program.
+You can run a local EVM network with `npx hardhat node`, or you can specify a network of your choice in `hardhat.config.js`.
+Deploy to your desired network from `hardhat.config.js`:

 ```
 $ npx hardhat run --network <your-network> scripts/deploy.js